sedstan/freeCodeCamp/README.md

 #### Learn String Manipulation by Building a Cipher

-In this project, I learned fundamental programming concepts in Python, such as variables, functions, loops, and conditional statements.
+In this lesson, I learned fundamental programming concepts in Python, such as variables, functions, loops, and conditional statements.

 #### Learn How to Work with Numbers and Strings by Implementing the Luhn Algorithm

-In this project, I gained experience working with numerical computations and string manipulation.
+In this lesson, I gained experience working with numerical computations and string manipulation.

+#### Learn Lambda Functions by Building an Expense Tracker

+In this lesson, I gained experience working with lambda functions by building an expense tracker.
+I was also introduced to: `sum()`, `filter()`, lists and dictionaries.